-When taking into account the number of recreational cyclists passing through Winters and the potentially increasing number of commuting cyclists, the City of Winters has periodically reviewed the safety of common bicycle routes.
+When considering the number of recreational cyclists passing through Winters and the potentially increasing number of commuting cyclists, the City of Winters has periodically reviewed the safety of common bicycle routes.
 They seek to continue to foster the elements that make Winters, California as a bike-friendly destination.

 There is always the potential for accidents when bicyclists ride near vehicle traffic.
 When an unfortunate accident occurs, an experienced Winters Bicycle Accident Lawyer can protect the legal rights of the injured cyclist.Bicycle Accidents in Winters California

 Accidents can occur anywhere, but some of the most common bicycle routes are typically where bike accidents occur most frequently.
 Designated bike routes in Winters include:

 - A Class I bicycle path runs along Railroad Avenue.